developingAlex/react-api-stockprice-app/README.md

       }
     </div>
     <div>
-      this div is not valid
+      this div is now valid
     </div>
   </div>
 )